optimizely/csharp-sdk/README.md

 ##### Polling interval

 The polling interval is used to specify a fixed delay between consecutive HTTP requests for the datafile.
+Between 1 to 4294967294 miliseconds is valid duration.
+Otherwise default 5 minutes will be used.

 ##### Blocking Timeout Period

 The blocking timeout period is used to specify a maximum time to wait for initial bootstrapping.
+Between 1 to 4294967294 miliseconds is valid blocking timeout period.
+Otherwise default value 15 seconds will be used.

 ##### Initial datafile